Tuberculosis (TB) is one of the world’s greatest health threats.

 The hope: pairing IMTech’s world-class expertise in microbial technology with the TB expertise of Janssen scientists will lead to safer, more effective oral treatments and multidrug regimens for MDR-TB.

-“Most drug regimens now require taking 10 to 12 pills a day for two years, and a daily injection for six months,” Koul explains.
-“This can be difficult for even the most compliant user, so our ultimate goal is to develop a much safer and shorter treatment regimen, and possibly one day even combine several drugs into a single potent pill.”
+“Most drug regimens now require taking 10 to 12 pills a day for two years and a daily injection for six months,” Koul explains.
+“This can be difficult for even the most compliant user, so our ultimate goal is to develop a much safer and shorter treatment regimen and possibly one day even combine several drugs into a single potent pill.”

-The New York City UN Headquarters
+• The New York City United Nations Headquarters

-2018Johnson & Johnson Participates in the First UN High-Level Meeting to Help Accelerate TB Innovations
+Johnson & Johnson Participates in the First UN High-Level Meeting to Help Accelerate TB Innovations

 On September 26, the United Nations holds its first-ever high-level meeting on TB at its headquarters in New York City to help drive progress toward defeating the disease.
 The theme: "United to end tuberculosis: an urgent global response to a global epidemic."